ddini/belief_network_inducer/README.md

 In cases where there is a linear relationship between the variables, an approach relying on covariance, such as Principal Components Analysis, is applicable and highly effective.
 In cases where variables' relationships are non-linear (e.g. highly discontinuous), other methods are motivated.

-An example of using this library to accomplish this specific application is contained in the Juypter notebook in the 'examples' directory.

 # Installation

 # Usage